-What will the study?
+What will students study?

 To see how many lessons per fortnight the children will be taught in these subjects please click here.

-To enable setting to take place the students are placed into one of two bands.
+To enable setting to take place in Maths, the students are placed into one of two bands.
 L Band (left) and R band (right).
 There is no difference in ability between the equivalent teaching groups in the two bands.
 Set L1 is the same ability as set R1.
 Set L2 is the same ability as set R2.
-In the R band there is an additional teaching group (R3) which provides for those students who arrive at the school with a lower level of understanding in either English or Mathematics.
+In the R band there is an additional teaching group (R3) which provides for those students who arrive at the school with a lower level of understanding in Mathematics.
 To see a diagram of these setting arrangements please click here.
 At the end of each term the Maths groups are reviewed and students moved up or down as appropriate.

 In some cases students may be supported by our SEN centre with specialist staff.
 Where this is the case, contact will be made with parents to discuss the various options.

 During Year 9 our students will begin the options process that enables them to shape their own curriculum for Years 10 and 11.
 Please see the link for Key Stage 4.